 Sarandon and Harris play divorced couple Jackie and Luke.
 When Luke gets serious with his new girlfriend Isabel (played by the Pretty Woman herself, Julia Roberts), her parenting skills are put under a microscope compared to the children’s perfectly attentive stay-at-home mom.
 Jenna Malone and Liam Aiken also star as the tough (but lovable) kids who eventually come around.
 After all, a compromise between the two women becomes a necessity when Jackie receives a grim cancer diagnosis.

-It’s following such devastating news that Susan Sarandon, as Jackie, picks up a curling iron and starts playing “Ain’t No Mountain High Enough” with her young son.
+It’s following the such devastating news that Susan Sarandon, as Jackie, picks up a curling iron and starts playing “Ain’t No Mountain High Enough” with her young son.
 “Marvin and I are getting our act together, right Marvin?”
 Jackie asks.
 “Right Tammy,” he choruses back sweetly.
 When daughter Anna joins in on the duet, it’s clear this will be a lasting memory for two children who will soon lose their dear mother.
 After Jackie’s ice-cold attitude toward Isabel, the future stepmom, it’s refreshing to see her cut loose in this scene.
 In a film that celebrates the tirelessness of mothers — the lunch-making, the school pickups, the professional sacrifice — this dance scene reminds us of the less serious, more intimate special moments.

 “Ain’t No Mountain High Enough”